ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Evaluation

 \subsubsection{Scene reconstruction}

-As mentioned in \cref{sec:3DGS}, GS requires an initialisation of the scene, often done using SfM~\cite{schoenberger2016sfm}.
-We, in contrast, utilise a subsample of the point cloud from an RGB-D camera, which allows us to have the GS representation in the world scale.

-We voxelised the cloud at 0.01\,m and uniformly sampled up to 60,000 points.
-Normals are estimated from this point cloud to initialise the orientation of the 2D ellipsoids.
-Aligning the ellipsoids with the normal estimate allows faster training.

-For all experiments, the splats were trained using 1000 steps unless otherwise stated, a process that took less than 40 seconds on an NVIDIA RTX 3090 GPU.
+As described in \cref{sec:3DGS}, GS typically requires cene initialisation via SfM~\cite{schoenberger2016sfm}.
+Instead, we initialise GS directly from a subsampled RGB-D point cloud, preserving metric scale.
+The input RGB-D point cloud is voxelised at 0.01\,m and uniformly sampled to 60k points.
+Normals are estimated to initialise the orientation of the 2D ellipsoids, accelerating training.
+Unless otherwise stated, splats are trained for 1000 steps, taking under 40\,s on an NVIDIA RTX 3090 GPU.